UAE orders overnight curfew for deep clean, Gulf coronavirus cases rise

-DUBAI (Reuters) - The United Arab Emirates will impose overnight curfews as a temporary measure this weekend, when it will carry out a nationwide disinfection campaign starting Thursday to curb the spread of the new coronavirus.
+DUBAI (Reuters) - The United Arab Emirates directed most of the public and private sectors to have the majority of staff work from home, and imposed overnight curfews as a temporary measure this weekend for a nationwide disinfection to combat the coronavirus.

 The regional business hub, which has confirmed 333 cases of the virus and two deaths, has not announced an official curfew or work suspension but has increasingly clamped down on movement.

-Authorities announced that the UAE will restrict movement of traffic and people overnight from Thursday until Sunday.
+Authorities announced restrictions on movement of traffic and people overnight from Thursday until Sunday for the disinfection drive.
 The restrictions will last from 8 p.m.
 (1600 GMT) to 6 a.m.

 Only essential service workers would be allowed out and violators will face fines, a security forces spokesman said in a press conference on Thursday.